daviebadger/books/restructuredtext/restructuredtext.rst

    * ``class``

-     * add one or more HTML class attributes separated by a space to a directive, which may be further styled via CSS, if an output of a document will be HTML:
+     * add one or more HTML class attributes separated by a space to a directive, which may be further styled via CSS, if output of a document will be HTML:

        .. code:: rst